 But we wanted to see for ourselves.
-To do so, we rounded up 16 brands, ranging from a spendy Tuscan pasta with untranslated label to the cheapest box at the local grocery store.
+To do so, we rounded up 16 brands, ranging from a spendy Tuscan pasta with an untranslated label to the cheapest box at the local grocery store.
 Then, in a case of extreme overkill, we brought pasta genius Nick Anderer to our test kitchen to prepare them.
-He was the opening chef of New York’s Maialino and Marta, and now of the brand-new Martina in the East Village.
-When opening Maialino, he tested different brands and settled on Mancini, a high-end brand in Le Marche that controls their own wheat production.
+He was the opening chef of New York’s Maialino and Marta and is now the executive chef at Anton’s.
+When he was opening Maialino, he tested different brands and settled on Mancini, a high-end brand in Le Marche that controls their own wheat production.

 For our test, Anderer suggested we stick to a single shape and have in sauce in only unsalted butter.
 (This test was for knowledge, not pleasure.)
 We settled on spaghetti and decided to rate each pasta in three dimensions on a scale of 1-10: flavor, texture, and how well a sauce adhered to the noodle.
 Anderer kept track of which pasta was which, so the staff could taste blind.

 The results were extremely interesting, but we’re not ready to declare a single greatest spaghetti just yet.

 Of the expensive imported artisanal brands, Martelli was a clear standout.
 It received the highest score in the flavor category, and tasting notes were uniformly raves: “clear winner,” “really nice bite,” “nearly perfect.”
 And speaking completely subjectively, their bright yellow bag was far and away the coolest packaging.
 Rigarosa, which was new to Anderer, was also an interesting contender.
 The noodle was hyper dense and chewy—it needed 14 minutes to cook, the longest of any spaghetti.

 These brands are not cheap (about $10 and $5, respectively), nor are they likely to be available at your local grocery store, but they are easily available online.